gruns/blagoblag/content/blog/2014/jan/6/why-travis-is-great-for-the-python-community.rst

 Why Travis CI is great for the Python community
 ===============================================

-In the unlikely event you're both reading my blog, and have not heard of Travi CI, it's a CI service which specifically targets open source projects.
+In the unlikely event you're both reading my blog, and have not heard of Travis CI, it's a CI service which specifically targets open source projects.
 In integrates nicely with Github, and is generally a pleasure to work with.